dnsimple/dnsimple-support/content/articles/domains-au.markdown

 All `.AU` domain names:

--  require an Eligibility ID type and valid Eligibility ID number.
+-  Require an Eligibility ID type and valid Eligibility ID number.
 Acceptable Eligibility ID types are:
   - Australian Business Number
   - Australian Company Number
   - Trademark Number
-- require an Australian address.
+- Require an Australian address.
-- must be an exact match, abbreviation, or acronym of the Registrant's name or otherwise closely and substantially connected to the Registrant.
+- Must be an exact match, abbreviation, or acronym of the Registrant's name, or otherwise closely and substantially connected to the Registrant.

 <warning>
-The organization name has to match the Australian Business Number (ABN) or Australian Company Number (ACN) information submitted.
+The organization name must match the Australian Business Number (ABN) or Australian Company Number (ACN) information submitted.
 </warning>

 ## Secondary top level domain requirements